intel/intel-extension-for-transformers/latest/_sources/docs/intel_extension_for_transformers/neural_chat/examples/finetuning/instruction/README.md.txt

 ## 3. Prepare Dataset
 We select 4 kind of datasets to conduct the finetuning process for different tasks.

 1. Text Generation (General domain instruction): We use the [Alpaca dataset](https://github.com/tatsu-lab/stanford_alpaca) from Stanford University as the general domain dataset to fine-tune the model.
 This dataset is provided in the form of a JSON file, [alpaca_data.json](https://github.com/tatsu-lab/stanford_alpaca/blob/main/alpaca_data.json).
 In Alpaca, researchers have manually crafted 175 seed tasks to guide `text-davinci-003` in generating 52K instruction data for diverse tasks.
+For finetuning on this dataset, user can choose to add `--task completion` argument or not since it's default to `completion`.

 2. Text Generation (Domain-specific instruction): Inspired by Alpaca, we constructed a domain-specific dataset focusing on Business and Intel-related issues.
 We made minor modifications to the [prompt template](https://github.com/tatsu-lab/stanford_alpaca/blob/main/prompt.txt) to proactively guide Alpaca in generating more Intel and Business related instruction data.
 The generated data could be find in `intel_domain.json`.
+For finetuning on this dataset, user can choose to add `--task completion` argument or not since it's default to `completion`.

 3. Text Generation (ChatBot): To finetune a chatbot, we use the chat-style dataset [HuggingFaceH4/ultrachat_200k](https://huggingface.co/datasets/HuggingFaceH4/ultrachat_200k).
+For finetuning on this dataset, please add `--task chat` argument.

 4. Summarization: An English-language dataset [cnn_dailymail](https://huggingface.co/datasets/cnn_dailymail) containing just over 300k unique news articles as written by journalists at CNN and the Daily Mail, is used for this task.
+For finetuning on this dataset, please add `--task summarization` argument.

 5. Code Generation: To enhance code performance of LLMs (Large Language Models), we use the [theblackcat102/evol-codealpaca-v1](https://huggingface.co/datasets/theblackcat102/evol-codealpaca-v1).
+For finetuning on this dataset, please add `--task code-generation` argument.

 ### Dataset related arguments
 - **dataset_name**: The name of the dataset to use (via the datasets library).